-Gordon Hicken started teaching at the Interlochen Arts Camp in 2015, making him one of our newest percussion faculty members.
+Gordon Hicken started teaching at the Interlochen Arts Camp in 2015.
 During the school year he teaches percussion at Midwestern State University in Wichita Falls, Texas.

 Tell us about your first experience and impressions of the Interlochen Arts Camp.

 Throughout my high school and collegiate musical studies, I always heard about Interlochen and that it was a special place.
 I saw posters on faculty doors and bulletin boards at school, and I even knew some people who studied there in the summers or during the school year.
 I never doubted the stories of these positive experiences at Interlochen, but once I set foot on campus last summer, I was amazed with how quickly I understood what everyone was talking about.
 I finally got Interlochen.

 Having never been to the northern part of Michigan, I was instantly struck by the beauty of the Traverse City area and the campus itself.
 Coming from West Texas (at the time), I hadn't seen that many green trees and plants in almost an entire year!
 The facilities themselves were impressive, and the contrast of practice huts and cabins alongside state-of-the-art rehearsal and performance facilities set a unique stage for my introduction to this institution.
 It was clear that Interlochen has a reverence for the past, and it's easy to understand why.
 The thought of the musical giants that set foot on this campus is both daunting and inspiring.
 However, it was also clear that Interlochen has an eye towards the future of arts education, with buildings and facilities capable of engaging and developing 21st century artists.